Norfolk-based Tech Educators has partnered with The Bradfield Centre to support eligible students wishing to become...

 While facilities like Innovation Martlesham and the Ipswich Waterfront Innovation Centre are blessed with super-fast broadband as standard, the rest of the county isn’t as lucky.
 Much of Suffolk is very rural, and homes and businesses can struggle for connectivity.
-The, a partnership between Suffolk County Council and BT, is aiming to rollout fibre broadband to 97% of Suffolk.
+The Better Broadband Suffolk, a partnership between Suffolk County Council and BT, is aiming to rollout fibre broadband to 97% of Suffolk.

 Attracting talent from beyond the county is another big challenge.
 Lisa believes that regenerating Ipswich town centre would help “attract a younger band of people from across the country to become involved in our tech cluster” ensuring a “strong pipeline of young fresh innovative talent”.

-Mark Thomas of Coderus believes theadjacent to Adastral Park will help:
+Mark Thomas of Coderus believes the planned housing development adjacent to Adastral Park will help:

 “If East Anglia’s tech scene is to continue to thrive, we need to maintain a steady flow of talent.
 Most likely, some of this will need to be recruited from outside the region.
 East Anglia currently has a housing shortage which needs to be resolved anyway, but this will also help attract serious players to Ipswich.”